kenanamat/ABN-AMRO-Foodbank/README.md

 - **Vitest** and **happy-dom** for testing, Vitest was chosen because of it's seamless integration with Vite and Typescript. happy-dom was chosen because it has more documentation than jsdom...
 - **axios-mock-adapter** to help mocking API calls when testing.

-Tests are not kept in a separate folder, instead they are right next to the file they're testing.
-This helps to keep up to date with test.
+Tests are not kept in a separate `__tests__` folder, instead they are right next to the file they're testing.
+This helps to keep up to date with tests.
+There are limited tests due to time constraints.
+It should still give an idea on how testing would be done if expanded further.
+Preferably all components and pages would have their own test.

 The folder structure is kept extremely minimal and has no deeper layers.
 This is due to the scope of the project, where scalability is considered lightly.
 To keep some structure, components meant for a single page are named `PageNameComponentName.vue`.
 This also reduces the amount of keystrokes when using `ctrl + p`.
 The folders (and types) are organized as follows: